Everest Base Camp Trek - 14 Days

 • Max.
 Altitude5,364m/17,270ft

 The dream is set to come into reality.
 If you prefer to drink tea or coffee, we need to order in advance the earlier day or before going to bed.
 We commence the excursion from the lodge/hotel early in the morning and hike to Kalapatthar ((5,545m/18,192ft).
 The pleasing Himalayan sceneries of Mount Everest (8848.86 meters), Lhotse, Makalu, and the surrounding miraculous Himalayan boundaries can be explored from an incredible viewpoint.
 Arresting the dramatic Himalayan sceneries and the glacial zones in your lenses, hike down to Gorakshep through the same route.
-Having breakfast, we continue the downhill trekking; have lunch after Thokla Pass, and head further all the way to Pheriche.
+Having breakfast, we continue the downhill trekking; have lunch after Thokla Pass, and head further to Pheriche.
 Overnight in Pheriche.

 • AccommodationGuesthouse/Teahouse